 Before tackling the pass, just be sure that you have a 4x4 vehicle with high clearance and low range, and check locally before you set out because the road can be impassable after rain.
-For instance, after heavy rain and flooding in December 2022, wash-aways and rough sections made the pass something of a 4x4 adventure challenge.
-Farmers have done some repair work and it’s not dangerous but you do need to go very slowly in places, so allow ample time if you decide to drive this route.
+For instance, after heavy rain and flooding, wash-aways and rough sections can make the pass something of a 4x4 adventure challenge.
+At times like this, farmers do some repair work, so check locally if you're traelling after rain.
+You may need to go very slowly in places, so allow ample time if you decide to drive this route.

 10. Drive a 4x4 trail

 There’s a number of off-road tracks in the park to enjoy; they are marked with a dotted line on the map you get at reception when you check in.
 If you have a 4x4 you’ll be pleased to know that there are also two full-blown 4x4 trails for the serious adventurer – the Leeuberg 4x4 Eco-trail in the north-west and the Watervlei 4x4 Trail in the north-east of the park.

 The 11km Leeuberg trail provides some superb views of the Elandsberg and Roggeveld to the north and the Leeuberg to the east.
 It’s a one-way route that needs some low-range first-gear driving.
 It passes Rooivlei, one of the few pans in the park.
 Don’t drive on the pan even when dry but especially when it’s wet – not just because you may get stuck but also because it causes environmental damage.